 National View: The wholesale cannabis industry, as measured by LeafLink’s GMV (Gross Merchandise Value), grew 70% in May 2021 year-over-year (YoY).*

-On a same-store sales basis, GMV grew 11% YoY in May 2021.
-The top-performing brands in May were:
+When analyzing brands on LeafLink starting prior to January 1, 2020, GMV grew 11% YoY in May 2021.
+The top-performing brands for each of our six key states in May were:

 Item 9 Labs (AZ)